sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 As in most computers, the control registers provided by each peripheral are mapped into memory which can be accessed by the CPU.

-In this simulator, each peripheral has a different address range and the peripheral is controlled by saving date into a register within the address range of the device.
+In this simulator, each peripheral has a different address range and the peripheral is controlled by saving bytes into a register within the address range of the device.
-Each device has a differnt set of registers with different functions described in the devices documentation.
+Each device has a different set of registers with different functions as described in the devices documentation.

 ```
 Address range       Size    IRQ Name